blackcub3s/MSc-FinalThesis/README.md

 # REPOSITORY DESCRIPTION

-This repository contains my MSc's final thesis and the the most important programs that I made, which were key to arrive to its end.
-These are the most important files and folders, explained:
+This repository contains my MSc's final thesis and some of the most important Python scripts that I made towards the completion of the thesis.
+These are some of the folders and files that were relevant to it, explained:

 - [TFM_FINAL_santiagosanchez.pdf](https://github.com/blackcub3s/MSc-FinalThesis/blob/main/TFM_FINAL_santiagosanchez.pdf): the final thesis as was handed in to the university.
 - [Writing](https://github.com/blackcub3s/MSc-FinalThesis/tree/main/Writing): Contains the LaTeX files and figures that were put together in order to compile * *TFM_FINAL_santiagosanchez.pdf* *